runemadsen/rune.js/README.md

 # rune.js

+### THIS IS A REPO I CURRENTLY USE FOR BRAINSTORMING.
+THERE IS NO LIBRARY RIGHT NOW.

 There are a ton of great open source JavaScript drawing libraries on web, and favorites like [D3.js](http://d3js.org/), [p5.js](http://p5js.org/) and [Two.js](https://jonobr1.github.io/two.js/) is a great fit for many projects.

 However, while teaching [my algorithmic graphic design course](http://printingcode.runemadsen.com) I have run into issues where the syntax is either too difficult for my students, the renderer supports canvas only, or there is a lack of support for the features I care about (typography, computational geometry, etc).
 That's why I decided to write `rune.js`.